Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

 \subsection{Vortex Dynamics: Post Pinch-Off Vortex}

-The necking phenomenon results in a bi-directional acceleration of the fluid being evacuated out of the thinning ligament.
-The fluid accelerating in the forward direction flows into the droplet and the maximum velocity of the fluid is reached at the time of pinch-off.
-The fluid accelerates into a comparatively quiescent droplet resulting in a vortex formation, as is depicted in figure~\ref{fig:3}.
-This strong fluid acceleration is due to the very low radius of curvature at the neck, which results in a high Laplace pressure (figure~\ref{fig:2}(a)) imparting a strong internal flow into the droplet.
-The resulting vortex remains confined at the trailing tip of the droplet during the pinch-off and dies out as the droplet moves towards an equilibrium shape.
+The necking phenomenon results in a bi-directional acceleration of the fluid being evacuated out of the thinning ligament \citep{Castrejon-Pita2015} as shown in Figure~\ref{fig:2}(a).
+The fluid accelerating in the forward direction flows into the droplet, and the maximum velocity of the fluid is reached at the time of pinch-off.
+This fluid accelerates into a comparatively quiescent droplet resulting in a vortex formation, as is schematically depicted in figure~\ref{fig:2}(b) and experimentally observed in figure~\ref{fig:3}(a).
+This strong fluid acceleration is due to rapid neck contraction leading to pinch-off and the very low radius of curvature at the remnant neck thereafter, which results in a high Laplace pressure (figure~\ref{fig:2}(b)) imparting a strong internal flow into the droplet.
+The resulting vortex remains confined at the trailing tip of the droplet during pinch-off and dies out as the droplet approaches an equilibrium shape.
 We now focus on this post pinch-off vortex and the transient vortex dynamics of its decay.

-The pinch-off of the droplet simultaneously disrupts the supply of the vortex, leading to a vortex pinch-off.
-Subsequent to pinch-off, the pointed tail (i.e., the trailing end) of the droplet rapidly retracts leading to a sharp decrease in droplet length (see figure~\ref{fig:2}c) and a more circular shape, approaching that of the final steady state form.
-The vortex created at the tail of the droplet during the pinch-off process starts to decay as soon as the pinch-off occurs, as can be seen in figure~\ref{fig:3}a.
-This decay occurs over a time scale $ T^* = T/t_\mathrm {cap} \sim 1.5$, which is much shorter than the time taken for the droplet to minimize its surface energy and become stable.
-As can be seen in figure~\ref{fig:2}c for $\lambda = 4$, the droplet size achieved is relatively large and the spread of the vortex is less, compared to the case $\lambda = 10$, where the area covered is more than 50\% of the droplet size.
-It is clear that the role of this post pinch-off vortex will vary for different $\lambda$ values.
-It is worth noting, that most studies dealing with mixing inside micro droplets ignore this vortex and study only the steady state vortex (see figure~\ref{fig:2}(a)), which exhibits vorticity in the opposite sense after the decay of the post pinch-off vortex.
+The pinch-off of the droplet simultaneously disrupts the supply of vorticity.
+Subsequent to pinch-off, the pointed tail (i.e., the trailing end) of the droplet rapidly retracts, leading to a sharp decrease in droplet length (see figure~\ref{fig:2}(d)) and a more circular shape, approaching that of the final steady state form.
+The vortex created in the tail of the droplet during the pinch-off process starts to decay as soon as the pinch-off occurs, as can be seen in figure~\ref{fig:3}(a).
+This decay occurs over a time scale $ T^*\sim 2.3$, which is much shorter than the time taken for the droplet to minimize its surface energy and become stable in a circular shape.
+The length of droplet is much larger for $\varphi = 4$ (can be deduced from figure~\ref{fig:2}(d)) in which the vorticity zone is spread over a smaller area compared to $\varphi = 10$, where the area covered is more than 50\% of the droplet size.
+It is worth noting that most studies dealing with mixing inside micro droplets ignore this vortex and study only the steady state vortex (as shown in figure~\ref{fig:1}(b)), which exhibits vorticity in the opposite sense after the decay of the post pinch-off vortex.